Grant Administrators

 Contact the research grants team to secure funding; work with your Research Manager/Director to develop the research project and ensure feasibility.

-• A Contract PI (or Site PI) is the key person ultimately responsible for a subward.
-For a multi-PI application, the Contract PI may also be a PI for the overall project, but this not always the case.
+- A Contract PI (or Site PI) is the key person ultimately responsible for a subaward.
+In the case of a multi-PI application, the Contract PI may also serve as the PI for the overall project, but this not always the case.

-• The terms co-I and Collaborator are often used interchangeably for contributors playing an active role in the research.
-There are no cut and dry rules, but according to NIH, the role of co-I is often used for an investigator who shares the same areas of expertise as the PI and that of Collaborator for a researcher with complementary expertise.
+- The terms co-I and Collaborator are often used interchangeably for contributors playing an active role in the research.
+There are no cut and dry rules, but according to NIH, the role of co-I is often used for an investigator who shares the same areas of expertise as the PI while that of Collaborator is used for a researcher with complementary expertise.
 Co-Is are always key; Collaborators are usually key, depending on the use of the term.

 A Collaborator is a salaried employee of an institution participating in a sponsored project and usually a key person.
 Consultants provide advice or services and may participate significantly in the research, but are not salaried.
 They are usually compensated by the hour or day.
 Consultants are key only if they contribute substantively and measurably to the scientific development or execution of the project.